uutzinger/RasPi_InstallScripts/installBasics.md

 sudo nano /etc/hosts
 ```

-If you conenct your raspberry with a wirex ethernet cable to your computer, you can establish a connections to hostname.local without needing to use a wireless accesspoint or configuring a network adapter.
+If you conenct your raspberry with a wired ethernet cable to your computer, you can establish a connections to hostname.local without needing to use a wireless accesspoint or configuring a network adapter.
 If you want your raspberry to connect to the world you will need a full network setup though (which you can do when connected to hostname.local via VNC).

 ## Install packages and apps beyond standard installation

 ### Basics
 ```
-sudo apt-get -y install coreutils quilt qemu-user-static debootstrap grep rsync xz-utils sudo apt-get -y install zerofree pxz zip bsdtar parted gparted dosfstools file sudo apt-get -y install build-essential cmake cmake-qt-gui vim git curl jq gdbserver lua5.2 pkg-config sudo apt-get -y install daemontools daemontools-run sudo apt-get -y install libarchive-dev libcurl4-openssl-dev intltool libcap2-bin
+sudo apt-get -y install quilt zerofree pxz zip bsdtar gparted file sudo apt-get -y install cmake cmake-qt-gui vim jq lua5.3 sudo apt-get -y install libarchive-dev libcurl4-openssl-dev intltool
 ```

 ### Get the video and image libraries